 What is data integration?

 Data integration is the process of providing users with a unified view of data that comes from multiple disparate sources.
 It follows different processes depending on the application.
 However, the overall goal is to combine data from multiple sources to provide businesses with a 360-degree view of the information, whether it be customer data from several social media sites or research findings from a scientific study.

-For data integration to be successful, it is crucial to understand what data is needed and where it is stored.
-Once this information has been gathered, the next step is determining how the various data sets can be brought together.
+For data integration to be successful, it’s crucial to understand what data is needed and where it’s stored.
+Once this information has been gathered, the next step is determining how the various datasets can be brought together.
 This may involve using ETL tools or manual processes such as manual data entry or CSV file importation.

 What is ETL?

 ETL — extract, transform and load — is one of the simpler forms of data integration.
 It’s a three-step process used to collect data from multiple sources, such as enterprise resource planning systems, e-commerce platforms, legacy systems, customer relationship management systems and other data sources.

 From these sources, ETL converts data into a format that a central system can use and then loads it into a data warehouse.

 ETL use cases

 ETL, a specific form of data integration, is used in various scenarios, including: